Badli

 Badli is a Village located in Rohini, North West District of Union Territory of Delhi, India.
 Three Metro Station are Nearly is Rohini Sector 18, 19 Metro Station, Haiderpur Badli Mor Metro Station and Samaypur Badli Metro Station.
-Badli is Dominated by Yadavs.

 Geography

 Badli is a village in the North West Delhi district of Delhi, India.
 It is located 9 kilometres to the east of Kanjhawala, the district headquarters.